Admissions Criteria – Nurse Practitioner MSN

 Candidates are selected for admission on the basis of high promise for program completion and academic success.
 These criteria, in addition to professional experience, are evaluated as a composite, and the potential for success is determined by the graduate faculty.
 The outcome of this faculty assessment is full acceptance, provisional acceptance, or denial.

 MSN admission applications must be complete and be received by the Office of Admissions by August 15.
 You can begin your admissions application online through our online application system called myBarry.

-- Current, unrestricted license as a professional Registered Nurse (RN) in the United States.
+- A current, unrestricted license as a professional registered nurse in the United States.
 Out of state applicants must be eligible for endorsement by the Florida Board of Nursing.
+An unrestricted Florida license must be received prior to starting the Program and maintained throughout enrollment in the Program.
+A minimum of one year, full time clinical experience as a Registered Nurse within the last three years is required.

-- A minimum undergraduate grade point average (GPA) of a 3.0 minimum on a 4.0 scale.
-Applicants with master’s degrees from a regionally accredited college or university will have their graduate GPA included for admissions consideration.
+- A minimum grade point average (GPA) of 3.0 on a 4.0 scale.
+Applicants with a master’s degree from a regionally accredited college or university will have their graduate GPA included for admissions consideration.

-- Transcript evidence of satisfactory completion (B or higher) of an undergraduate nursing research course.
+- Transcript evidence of satisfactory completion (grade B or higher) of an undergraduate nursing research course.

-- Transcript evidence of satisfactory completion (B or higher) of a statistics course, which included descriptive and inferential methods, within the previous five years
+- Transcript evidence of satisfactory completion (grade B or higher) of a statistics course, which included descriptive and inferential methods, within five years of program start date.

 - Two letters of recommendation from professional references.

-- Preadmission Testing: All applicants must take and achieve a satisfactory score on the English Assessment Test (EAT).
+- Preadmission testing: All applicants must complete the Barry University English Assessment Test (EAT) and achieve a satisfactory score.
 The EAT provides students with a professional evaluation of their reading and writing skills.
 Based on the EAT results, an applicant may be required to enroll in an English writing course and/or reading tutorial.